These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 - Blocking Emergency Vehicles $200.00 plus any fees assessed by the City of Helena

 Fines are to be paid online within 10 business days of the time the ticket is issued or the fine will be charged to the student account.
 In addition to being fined, employees may be subject to discipline for violation of these regulations up to and including termination.
-Parking ticket appeals must be submitted in writing to the Student Life Office within 10 business days of the time the ticket is issued and will be reviewed by the Director of Community Living.
+Parking ticket appeals must be submitted in writing to the Student Life Office within 10 business days of the time the ticket is issued and will be reviewed by the Program Assistant and Director of Community Living.

 Minimum fines assessed may be increased or additional disciplinary action may be imposed by the Director of Community Living depending on the severity of the situation.